kevinolega/callcentertrainingtips/_posts/2020-05-23-rony-redflags.md

 Since we’re not there, it’s Rony’s job to describe the applicant.

-The applicant is a good looking well dressed man who obviously studied in a nice school.
+The applicant is a good looking well dressed man who studied in a nice school.

 The purpose of this description is to help the listener imagine what is going on in the story.